DESK: Behringer X32 (32 channel digital desk) with stage box (16in/4out)

 Actually, that’s NOT how the Windmill works.

 We love good music, and while we need to shift beer to put on nights at low entry prices, we’re first and foremost after quality music.
-It’s no good phoning up and saying “we’ll ram the place out cos we’ve got lots of mates” if your music sucks.
+It’s no good emailing and saying “we’ll ram the place out cos we’ve got lots of mates” if your music sucks.
 We book proactively, in the sense that we hear of good bands from our regulars or bands that have already played the Windmill and get them to play.
-We also take recommendations from people in the industry that we work with and trust.

-The best way to contact us for a gig is by email: firstname.lastname@example.org
+The ONLY way to contact us for a gig is by email: email@example.com

 Please Include a link to some music preferably on a page that has some biographical info such as were you’re from, what gigs you have coming up and generally a bit of info about yourselves.